Bình Định province: Roads

 There are national roads with a total length of 208 km and provincial roads a total length of 458.5 km.
 National Route 1 runs through the province from north to south with a length of 118 km, connecting the eastern districts of Hoài Nhơn, Phù Mỹ, Phù Cát, An Nhơn, and Tuy Phước to much of the rest of Vietnam.
 A branch of it – National Route 1D – connects the provincial capital Quy Nhon to 1A and Sông Cầu in Phú Yên province.
 20 km of 1D's 33 km are in Bình Định.
 National Road 19 runs from Quy Nhơn Port through northern Quy Nhơn, the towns of Tuy Phước, Phú Phong to An Khê, Pleiku and Lệ Thanh border gate in Gia Lai province.
 This direct link from Quy Nhon to the Central Highlands and the border to Cambodia has been important for Bình Định's role as a gateway to the highlands and its industrial development, since especially the wood processing and furniture industry has relied on raw materials from the highlands, Cambodia and Laos.
 70 km of National Route 19 are located in Bình Định.

 74.6 percent of roads in Bình Định (including national, provincial, and district roads) are paved, which is relatively good by Vietnamese standards and significantly above the median province with 51.44 percent.
 However, the assessment of road quality by the local business community is not very good, with only 34.76 percent stating that roads are in good or very good condition.

 Road transport is by far the most important mode of transport within the province.
 It accounts for between 97 and just under 100 percent of passenger and freight movements.
 22.77 million passengers and 7928 tons of cargo were transported by road in 2009.

 Railways

 The North–South Railway in Bình Định has a length of 134 km.
 All Reunification Express trains stop at Diêu Trì Railway Station.
 Quy Nhơn Railway Station is around 10 km east of the main railway.
 It is served by a daily train from Quy Nhơn to Saigon Railway Station and a train three times a week from Quy Nhon to Vinh Railway Station.
 Tam Quan Railway Station, located along North–South Railway in Hoài Nhơn district, is frequented by only a few trains, such as the train to Vinh.

+Air

+The province is served by Phu Cat Airport which is located in Phù Cát district between the towns of Ngo May and Đập Đá, around 30 km northwest of Quy Nhơn.
+It provides daily direct domestic flights to Ha Noi and Ho Chi Minh City which are operated by Vietnam Airlines, VietJet Air, Bamboo Airways and Pacific Airlines.